woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 Date: Wed Jan 18 2012 18:00:00 GMT-0300
 Node: v0.6.6

-This post explains the basic steps you need to follow to make that your Node Web application starts storing the data in MongoDB Replica Sets, hosted on Windows Azure.
-For this, we'll use the new [Windows Azure tools for MongoDB and Node.js](), which contains some useful `PowerShell` CmdLets thatwill save you valuable time.
+This post explains how to use MongoDB Replica Sets from a node.js app, all hosted on Windows Azure.
+For this, we'll use the new [Windows Azure tools for MongoDB and Node.js](http://downloads.mongodb.org/azure/AzureMongoDeploymentCmdlets.msi), which contains some useful `PowerShell` CmdLets that will save valuable time.

-We start from a node web application that uses the [mongodb-native](https://github.com/christkv/node-mongodb-native) driver to access a MongoDB Server.
-We'll add support to connect to Replica Sets running on Windows Azure.

-If you want to read more about the integration between Windows Azure and Mongo Db read the [Getting Started Guide - Node.js with Storage on MongoDB](http://www.interoperabilitybridges.com/Azure/Getting_Started_Guide_Node_with_MongoDB.asp) and the [documentation from 10gen](http://www.mongodb.org/display/DOCS/MongoDB+on+Azure).
+We will also explain how the integration with mongo-node-azure work.
+If you want to read more about this go to [Getting Started Guide - Node.js with Storage on MongoDB](http://www.interoperabilitybridges.com/Azure/Getting_Started_Guide_Node_with_MongoDB.asp) and the [documentation from 10gen](http://www.mongodb.org/display/DOCS/MongoDB+on+Azure).

 ## How it works